Abu Nuwas: Work

 Abu Nuwas wrote poetry in multiple genres; his great talent was most recognized in his wine poems and in his hunting poems.
 Abu Nuwas’s diwan, his poetry collection, was divided by genre: panegyric poems, elegies, invective, courtly love poems on men and women, poems of penitence, hunting poems, and wine poems.
 His erotic lyric poetry, which is mostly homoerotic, is known from over 500 poems and fragments.
 He also participated in the well-established Arabic tradition of satirical poetry, which included duels between poets involving vicious exchanges of poetic lampoons and insults.

-Ismail bin Nubakht, one of Nuwas's contemporaries, said:
+Ismail bin Nubakht, one of Abu Nuwas's contemporaries, said:

 "I never saw a man of more extensive learning than Abu Nuwas, nor one who, with a memory so richly furnished, possessed so few books.
 After his death we searched his house, and could only find one book-cover containing a quire of paper, in which was a collection of rare expressions and grammatical observations."